Evidence and quantification of memory effects in competitive first passage events: Generalization of the theory to

 where

-We stress that the above relations are exact for non-smooth processes whose pdf $p$ reaches a steady state $p_s=1/V$.
+We stress that the above relations are exact for non-smooth processes whose pdf $p^c$ reaches a steady state $p_s^c$, as long as one uses propagators in confined space in these expressions.

 To proceed further, we need to evaluate the propagators entering into the $h_{ij}$ terms.
 We use the following assumptions.
-First, we assume the boundaries of the volume are far enough so that all propagators can be evaluated in infinite space, the results will be valid for $V\to\infty$ when all the other parameters (distances to the targets, their radius, etc) are kept constant.
-Second, we use here the decoupling approximation, by assuming that $q_i(\ve[r],t)$ is equal to the pdf of positions after the FPT to target $i$ when only target $i$ is present, in the single target problem.
-Of note, when $d=1$, Eq.~(\ref{pi_all}) provides an alternative evaluation of $\pi_2$ to Eq.~(1); it turns out that using both equations (\ref{pi_all}) lead to the same results, as controlled on Fig.~\ref{FigSplittingWithhij}.
+First, we assume the boundaries of the volume are far enough so that all propagators can be evaluated in infinite space, the results will be valid for $V\to\infty$ when all the other parameters (distances to the targets, their radii, etc) are kept constant. {In this case, we can replace the propagators $p^c$ in the expressions of $h_{ij}$ by their values in infinite space, $p^c\simeq p$.
+We also assume that, in this large volume limit, the trajectories $x_d(t)$ satisfy the same properties as in $d=1$: they are Gaussian, continuous, non-smooth, with stationary increments.
+Assuming isotropic walk leads to $\text{cov}[x_i(t),x_j(t)]=\delta_{ij}\psi(t)$ and then $\text{cov}[x_i(t),x_j(t')]=\delta_{ij}\sigma(t,t')$.
+We again assume that $\psi(t)\sim t^{2H}$ at long times.
+Note that since the MSD $\psi(t)$ is defined in free space, this divergence at long times is not contradictory with the fact that the random walk occurs in confined space; in other words the MSD in confined space will saturate at times at which the boundaries can be reached. } Of note, when $d=1$, Eq.~(\ref{pi_all}) provides an alternative evaluation of $\pi_2$ to Eq.~(1); it turns out that using both equations (\ref{pi_all}) or (1) lead to the same results, as controlled on Fig.~\ref{FigSplittingWithhij}.

+Second, we use here {a} decoupling approximation, by assuming that $q_i(\ve[r],t)$ is equal to the pdf of positions after the FPT to target $i$ when only target $i$ is present, in the single target problem. {In this approximation, one neglects the fact that some trajectories may have touched the other target first and should not be taken into account to calculate $q_i(\ve[r],t)$, we expect that this approximation is valid when the distance between the targets is not too small.}